What’s the best backup camera for campers and campervans?

 This seems like a no-brainer; your van’s electrical system is most likely 12 volts… but it’s a good idea to make sure the camera you buy is 12 volts and if you have different voltage in your vehicle, be sure to search for that in the cameras you’re considering.

-Illumination Rating / Night Vision
+Backup Camera Illumination Rating and Night Vision

 The LUX rating is important and you’ll want to get the CCD technology to be certain you’ll be able to see in low light, as CMOS is very bad in the dark.